khaefeli/edgeos_fiber7/README.md

 # edgeos_fiber7
 Ubiquiti EdgeOS router configuration for the Swiss FTTH provider [Fiber7](https://fiber7.ch).
 Including VLANs (Guest, Internal, Mgmt), IPv6 and Firewall.
+Should also work with other ISPs supporting `DHCPv6 PD` and "bring-your-own-router".

 Optimized for 1Gbit WAN to LAN performance :rocket: Multiple VLANs to create a secure _#CHFreeWifi_ setup.